Pakistan–European Union relations: Political engagement

 Diplomatic relations between Pakistan and the European Economic Community were established in 1962.
 In 1985, the European Commission opened an office in Islamabad that was upgraded 3 years later into a European Commission Delegation, including full diplomatic status and a Head of Delegation accredited as Ambassador to the Head of State of the Islamic Republic of Pakistan.

 The European Union is sending an Election Observation Mission to monitor the parliamentary elections in Pakistan in 2002, 2008, 2013, as well as an Election Follow-up Mission in 2016 and in 2018, a way to strengthen the democratic process.
-The European Union Database on Election Mission is mentioned on this link.

 In December 2006, the Council of the European Union called on Afghanistan and Pakistan to deepen relations and to cooperate closely to deal with insecurity in border areas, while urging Pakistan to build on current efforts to prevent the use of its territory by the Taliban.

 The EU and Pakistani relations led to a new strategic level with the European Union - Pakistani Summit that took place on 17 June 2009.
 This summit allowed to tackle various subjects like the strengthening of the EU-Pakistan partnership, the regional political situation, global issues and the world economy.

 On 1 December 2009, with the Lisbon Treaty entering into force, the European Commission Delegation established in Pakistan became the “Delegation of the European Union to Pakistan”.

 To set the basis for a strategic dialogue, a second Summit took place on 4 June 2010 and forged a partnership for peace and development rooted in shared values, principles and commitments.